pranabdas/espresso/docs/index.md

 + [Self consistent calculation (for silicon)](scf.md)
 + [Band Calculation](band.md)

-The source files used in this tutorial can be found on the Github repository - [https://github.com/pranabdas/qe-dft/](https://github.com/pranabdas/qe-dft/)
+The source files used in this tutorial can be found on the Github repository - [https://github.com/pranabdas/qe-dft/](https://github.com/pranabdas/qe-dft/){:target="_blank"}

-I took these notes while trying to learn DFT myself.
-If you have some feedback, suggestions, please let me know.
-You can find contact details in my homepage - <https://pranabdas.github.io>